rkaushick-neu/open-data-web-analytics/README.md

 |   Affordable housing |      9,197 |      9,977 |        + 8.48% |
 |       Climate change |      6,107 |      7,320 |       + 19.86% |
 |Fiscal responsibility |      3,884 |      4,628 |       + 19.16% |

+Further based on the metadata of the datasets, we can see which dataset is associated with which specific civic issue.
+From the above graphs, and table we can see that mobility remains the dominant concern, reflecting ongoing focus on transit and road infrastructure.
+Poverty civic issue has a similar number of views in both years.

 ### File Download Activity by Day of the Week
 ![File Download Activity by Day of the Week](./screenshots/File%20Download%20Activity%20by%20Day%20of%20the%20Week.png)